Vector quantization: Training

 It is desirable to use a cooling schedule to produce convergence: see Simulated annealing.
-Another (simpler) method is LBG which is based on K-Means.
+Another simple method is LBG, which is based on k-means.

-The algorithm can be iteratively updated with 'live' data, rather than by picking random points from a data set, but this will introduce some bias if the data are temporally correlated over many samples.
+The algorithm can be iteratively updated with "live" data, rather than by picking random points from a data set, but this will introduce some bias if the data are temporally correlated over many samples.

 Applications

 Vector quantization is used for lossy data compression, lossy data correction, pattern recognition, density estimation and clustering.

 Lossy data correction, or prediction, is used to recover data missing from some dimensions.
 It is done by finding the nearest group with the data dimensions available, then predicting the result based on the values for the missing dimensions, assuming that they will have the same value as the group's centroid.

 For density estimation, the area/volume that is closer to a particular centroid than to any other is inversely proportional to the density (due to the density matching property of the algorithm).